-Like millions of Mexicans, I grew up going to the cemetery every year on November 2 to visit our departed loved ones.
-The belief is that on that day, the dead are allowed to visit their loved ones.
+Like millions of Mexicans, I grew up going to the cemetery every year on November 2, to visit my departed, loved ones.
+The belief is that on that day, the dead are allowed to visit their loved ones back in the “normal,” world.
 The Día de Los Muertos or Day of the Dead is a form of connection between the living and the dead, a ritual from our ancestors, and a religious tradition.

-The US Hispanic/Latino community also celebrates this tradition; actually, the Day of the Day has become a special occasion for many across cultural background.
-In California and other states, over the last three decades Día de Los Muertos has become and expression of art and a display of community.
+The Hispanic/Latino community in the United States also celebrates this tradition; actually, the Day of the Dead has become a special occasion for many people across cultural backgrounds.
+In California and several other states, over the last three decades, Día de Los Muertos has become an expression of art and a display of community.